-Why is OS OpenSpace being withdrawn?
+Why has OS OpenSpace been withdrawn?

-The new Public Sector Geospatial Agreement (PSGA) signals the start of a new journey for OS data with changes to the data we collect, how to access it, and how you can share information with others.
-As part of this we are rationalising our suite of APIs and introducing some new ones, all accessible from our new data access platform, OS Data Hub.
+The Public Sector Geospatial Agreement (PSGA) signals the start of a new journey for OS data with changes to the data we collect, how to access it, and how you can share information with others.
+As part of this we are rationalising our suite of APIs and introducing some new ones, all accessible from our data access platform, OS Data Hub.

 OS OpenSpace is built on top of OpenLayers 2.12 which is now 8 years old.
 We want to decouple this dependency so you can use our maps with any mapping library or GIS software.

 Want to try something new?

 On the OS Data Hub, you can sign up to an OS OpenData account or you can upgrade and benefit from £1,000 of free premium data a month (no requirement to put in payment details).
 This gives you free access to even more mapping for your apps, including 1: 25 000 Scale Colour Raster (OS Explorer Maps) and OS MasterMap Topography Layer.
-Signing up to the Hub will also give you access to OS Vector Tile API (a Vector Tile Service) and OS Features API (a Web Feature Service) plus more.